American Splendor

 American Splendor is a series of autobiographical comic books written by Harvey Pekar and drawn by a variety of artists.
-The first issue was published in 1976 and the last one in September 2008 (Pekar died in 2010), with publication occurring at irregular intervals.
+The first issue was published in 1976 and the last one in September 2008, with publication occurring at irregular intervals.
 Publishers were, at various times, Harvey Pekar himself, Dark Horse Comics, and DC Comics.

 The comics have been adapted into a film of the same name and a number of theatrical productions.

 Origins

 Despite comic books in the United States being traditionally the province of fantasy-adventure and other genre stories, Pekar felt that the medium could be put to wider use:

 Pekar's philosophy of the potential of comics is also expressed in his often repeated statement that "comics are words and pictures.
 You can do anything with words and pictures".
 In an interview with Walrus Comix, Pekar described how the idea of producing his own comic book developed.
 In 1972 when Crumb was visiting him in Cleveland, Pekar showed him his story ideas.
 Not only did Crumb agree to draw some of them but also offered to show them to other artists to draw.
 By 1975, Pekar decided to produce and publish his own comic book.

 Recurring character Toby Radloff first appeared in American Splendor #9 (1984), as did Joyce Brabner.
 Pekar and Brabner's adopted daughter, Danielle, was first introduced in American Splendor: Bedtime Stories (1999).